UK Fin Lab

 Yes.
 You can enter your annual salary and the calculator will estimate an equivalent hourly rate using your weekly hours and weeks worked per year.

 Yes.
-You can add multiple overtime rows, each with different overtime hours and overtime rates.
+You can add multiple overtime rows, each with different overtime hours and overtime rates, so the tool can calculate mixed overtime patterns in one result.

 Yes.
 You can choose time and a half for any overtime row to calculate pay at 1.5 times your normal hourly rate.